Project

 Enumerable#find ifnone parameter could be non-callable

-Added by zzak (zzak _) over 11 years ago.
-Updated about 3 years ago.
+Added by zzak (zzak _) almost 12 years ago.
+Updated over 3 years ago.

 Status: